luhtfiimanal/csvdata/README.md

 - `Requests`: A `[]RequestColumn` defining the requests to be made to the csv files.
 The `RequestColumn` object has the following fields:
   - `InputColumnName`: A `string` defining the input column name of the csv file.
   - `OutputColumnName`: A `string` defining the output column that will be presented in the map output.
   - `Method`: A `string` defining the method to be used for the aggregation.
-The accepted string values are:
-    - "sum": Summation
-    - "count": Count
-    - "mean": Mean
-    - "max": Maximum
-    - "min": Minimum
-    - "first": First
-    - "last": Last
-    - "pick": Pick (Pick the value at a specific time)
+The value accepted are discussed in the [Aggregation Methods](#aggregation-methods) section.
   - `PickTime`: A `time.Time` object defining the time to be picked if the `Method` is "pick".
 Local time is UTC + `TimeOffset`.
 - `TimeOffset`: An `string` defining the epoch offset for the `StartTime`, `EndTime` and output time. `TimeOffset` must be in Golang time duration string format.
 Example `24m00s` for 24 minutes epoch offset.
 - `StartTime`: A `time.Time` object defining the start time of the aggregation, in local time.
 Local time is UTC + `TimeOffset`.
 - `EndTime`: A `time.Time` object defining the end time of the aggregation, in local time.
 Local time is UTC + `TimeOffset`.
 - `TimePrecision`: A `string` defining the time precision of the aggregation.
-The accepted string values are:
-  - "second": Second
-  - "microsecond": Microsecond
-  - "millisecond": Millisecond
+The value accepted are discussed in the [Time Precision](#time-precision) section.
 - `AggWindow`: A `string` defining the aggregation window of the aggregation.
 The aggregation window must be in Golang time duration string format.
 Example `24h` for daily aggregation window or `1h` for hourly aggregation window.

 ### Returns